stolostron/rhacm-docs/manage_applications/deployment_rollout.md

 With a percentage rollout, you can phase in a deployment to your clusters to find any bugs or issues during the rollout before the deployment begins on all clusters.
 For instance, you can use a percentage rollout when you need to deploy a patch to your clusters.
 You can start your deployment with a rollout of the patch to 10% of your clusters to view the success of the deployment as the rolling update occurs.
 When the deployment is successful on a cluster, the deployment continues to another cluster to reach the 10% of clusters until the overall deployment reaches 100% completion.
 By limiting the deployment to only a percentage of clusters you can determine earlier whether a deployment is failing and stop the deployment to correct any issues.

-The rolling update for a deployment runs on the Hub cluster.
-The deployment rollout occurs for the managed cluster namespaces that exist on the Hub cluster.
+The rolling update for a deployment runs on the hub cluster.
+The deployment rollout occurs for the managed cluster namespaces that exist on the hub cluster.
 When the rolling update is completed, the updates can be propagated to the actual managed clusters, such as by using an existing subscription for each managed cluster.
 The managed cluster namespaces that are updated are defined by the placement rule for the subscription or deployable.

 ### About this task